 Benzodiazepine withdrawal is potentially lethal because benzodiazepines are physically addictive.
 Addiction is classified as physically addictive when physical withdrawal symptoms arise during detox.

 If a benzodiazepine withdrawal is correctly managed, the risk of suffering from a fatal seizure or stroke is entirely removed.

 Acute benzodiazepine withdrawal symptoms begin to calm within 10-14 days into your detox.
 However, withdrawal symptoms may persist, albeit at non-fatal levels, for months following your decision to stop taking benzodiazepines.

-Physically acute benzodiazepine withdrawal symptoms include:
+Acute benzodiazepine withdrawal symptoms include:

 Rehabilitation works in a variety of ways.
 Perhaps the most important component of rehabilitation is the therapies you will benefit from.

 When you become dependent on benzodiazepines, your tolerance for the drug increases.
 This means you need to consume greater and greater quantities to satisfy your addiction to benzodiazepines.

 If you have abused benzodiazepines for many years, it’s highly likely that your only viable treatment option is to undergo a tapered detox.
 Tapering your dosage slowly helps you to avoid unpleasant withdrawal symptoms.

 If you abruptly stop taking benzodiazepines, then you put yourself at risk of benzodiazepine-related withdrawal symptoms.
 Ultimately, the cost could be death.
 For this reason, it’s essential not to stop taking benzodiazepines without first seeking medical advice.

 If you attend a specialist benzodiazepines rehab clinic, specialist staff help to ensure you are safe at all times.
 Your health will be monitored 24-hours a day and appropriate medications will be available.